 Pros

-Bathroom sharing is very possible as opaque curtains in particular allow some privacy for the person using the shower.
-This means that he doesn’t necessarily have to hog the bathroom space in the event that someone else needs to use the sink or the toilet while he’s taking a bath.
+Bathroom sharing is possible as opaque curtains, in particular, allow some privacy for the person showering.
+This means that one doesn’t necessarily have to hog the bathroom space if someone else needs to use the sink or the toilet while taking a bath.

 Cons

-Shower curtains can be bothersome, especially the unweighted ones, as they don’t necessarily stay in place and can blow over, touching you, while you shower.
+Curtains can be bothersome, especially the unweighted ones, as they don’t necessarily stay in place and can blow over, touching you while you bathe.

 Pros And Cons Of A Shower Liner And Curtain